arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Example Description

-First, becasue the variables used within interrupt should keep its value, it will be defined as `volatile` so that the variables found inside ISR can be shared with main program.
+First, because the variables used within interrupt should keep its value, it will be defined as `volatile` so that the variables found inside ISR can be shared with main program.
 In this case, `counter` will keep the number of `BTN_USER` presses and `relayLedState` to track status LED of the corresponding relay.
 The boolean variables `relCntState`, `batchState01`, and `batchState23` will be used to control the conditional flag when its respective interrupt is called.

 ```arduino
 volatile unsigned int counter, relayLedState {};